shiki/kaiseki/README.md

       console.log('Chow chow dogs = ', body);
     });

+##### Using `count` with `getObjects`.

+You are allowed to pass in the `count` parameter when using `getObjects`.
+If you do, the value of `body` will be an object with the properties `results` and `count`.
+The `results` property contains the objects resulting from the query.
+See more about counting [here](https://parse.com/docs/rest#queries-counting).
+If you only need `count`, you may also use the helper method `countObjects`.
+Using `getObjects` for counting has the advantage of querying for a _limited_ list of objects and getting the total possible objects that can be queried at the same time.

+    // Get 10 objects, but also return the total number of objects var params = {
+      where: { breed: "Chow Chow" },
+      limit: 10,
+      count: true
+    };
+    kaiseki.getObjects('Dogs', params, function(err, res, body) {
+      console.log('The first 10 Chow chow dogs = ', body.results);
+      console.log('Total number of Chow chow dogs = ', body.count);
+    });

 #### countObjects (className, params, callback)

 Same as getObjects but returns a count in the `body.count` parameter without returning any objects.